 Applying For Financial Aid Should I Pay Off My House to Get More Financial Aid?
 Written by Shannon Vasconceloson September 9th, 2021 I came to College Coach with close to 10 years of experience in college financial aid offices.
 I began my career at Boston University, where I counseled students and their parents on the financial aid process and reviewed undergraduate financial aid applications.
 At Tufts University, where I served as assistant director of financial aid, I developed expertise in the field of health professions financial aid.
 I was responsible for financial aid application review, grant awarding and loan processing, and college financing and debt management counseling for both pre- and post-doctoral dental students.
 I have also served as an active member of the Massachusetts Association of Student Financial Aid Administrator’s Early Awareness and Outreach Committee, coordinating early college awareness activities for middle school students; as a trainer for the Department of Education’s National Training for Counselors and Mentors, educating high school guidance counselors on the financial aid process; and as a volunteer for FAFSA Day Massachusetts, aiding students and parents with the completion of online financial aid applications.
 Learn More About Shannon fafsa, financial aid, by Shannon Vasconcelos, former financial aid officer at Tufts University How Home Equity and Other Assets Affect Financial Aid With college costs at an all-time high, it is no wonder that parents are looking for ways to increase their financial aid eligibility.
 There is a lot of advice flying around the rumor mill about ways to get more financial aid—some of it true, a lot of it false, and much based in kernels of truth.
 Among these questionable pieces of advice is the common refrain that you ought to pay off your house in order to get more financial aid.
 Like many words of financial aid wisdom garnered from one’s cousin, neighbor, or even the internet, this advice is based in some reality.
 It is true that the federal financial aid formula excludes your home equity from its calculations.
 Therefore, if you had $100,000 burning a hole in your pocket, it would be better for federal financial aid purposes to have this money in your house than in an asset included in the aid formula, like a bank account.
 Unfortunately, this strategy of “hiding” money in your home is not the magic wand many hope it will be, and it often ends up backfiring on families for a few different reasons.
 Home Equity Is Not Excluded At All Schools While home equity is not reported on the FAFSA, the application utilized to award all federal aid and by the vast majority of colleges to award their own institutional aid, there are over 200 colleges—including many of the most popular private schools—which request an additional aid application called the CSS Profile.
 The Profile form does require you to report your home equity, and, while some colleges cap the amount of equity they’ll consider as a multiple of your income, most of the colleges that use the Profile don’t look at your home equity any differently than any other asset.
 Home equity of $100,000 feeds into the financial aid formula just like $100,000 of cash would, so paying down your house brings absolutely no benefit at many popular colleges.
 Assets Don’t Hurt Much Anyway In addition, families should understand that parental assets have a limited effect on financial aid calculations as it is.
 The financial aid formula includes an asset protection allowance that sets aside the first approximately $5,000-$10,000 held by the parents (depending on their age) as unavailable for college.
 Beyond that, parents are expected to contribute at most 6% of any additional assets to college each year.
 So for every $10,000 you have in the bank beyond your asset protection allowance, you may lose out on only $600 of financial aid—a minimal loss.
 The financial aid formula is really driven by a family’s income, and if your income is high enough that it has allowed you to accumulate enough money in the bank that your assets may significantly affect the aid calculations, your income alone is probably too high to qualify for need-based financial aid.
 “Hiding” your money in your house is often, at best, unnecessary.
 Loss of Liquidity In the worst-case scenario, paying off your house can actually become counter-productive.
 There is a significant trade-off involved with paying down your home: all of that money that you had sitting in the bank, available to pay the college bill, is now tied up in your house.
 If you actually need to access those funds to pay tuition, you now have to borrow them from the bank, paying whatever interest rate the market determines.
 Many families find that this loss of liquidity is the most significant repercussion of paying down their house, while any financial aid gains are minimal.
 As you can see, paying off your house is not necessarily the miracle solution to your college payment dilemma that it is often projected to be.
 While some families do benefit from this college finance strategy (it can open up cash flow previously devoted to mortgage payments and may increase aid eligibility for moderate-income families applying to colleges utilizing the FAFSA application only), it is not a magic bullet destined to destroy the college payment obligation for every family.
 Families should consult with a true college finance expert—not their co-worker’s mailman’s sister—before undertaking any significant financial moves designed to increase aid eligibility.
-Related Resources Read | Posted on November 16th, 2021 [Video] What Can You Do After Submitting Your Financial Aid Applications Read | Posted on October 21st, 2021 How to List More than 10 Colleges on the FAFSA Read | Posted on October 10th, 2021 How Much Will You Contribute to College?
+Related Resources Read | Posted on November 8th, 2022 Top 10 FAFSA Tips Read | Posted on September 13th, 2022 3 Tips to Navigate a College Financial Aid Office Read | Posted on August 16th, 2022 When Should You Apply for Financial Aid?